parasyte/pixels/README.md

 ## Features

-- Built on modern graphics APIs powered by [`wgpu`](https://crates.io/crates/wgpu): DirectX 12, Vulkan, Metal.
-OpenGL support is a work in progress.
+- Built on modern graphics APIs powered by [`wgpu`](https://crates.io/crates/wgpu): Vulkan, Metal, DirectX 12, OpenGL ES3.
+    - DirectX 11, WebGL2, and WebGPU support are a work in progress.
 - Use your own custom shaders for special effects.
 - Hardware accelerated scaling on perfect pixel boundaries.
 - Supports non-square pixel aspect ratios.
 (WIP)